EvanHerman/yikes-inc-easy-mailchimp-extender/readme.txt

 * yikes-mailchimp-list-interest-groups-metabox - action hook allowing users to add additional content inside of the interest groups metabox on the view list page.

 == Changelog ==

+= Easy Forms for MailChimp 6.1.1 - July 20th, 2016 =
+* Added helper classes to the address fields to allow for easier targeting (Supports zip lookup extension).

 = Easy Forms for MailChimp 6.1 - July 11th, 2016 =
 * Sanitized section request on the options page properly.